nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Example:

 Suppose you have a student named Betsy Crowe with index number 7.
 For Betsy Crowe, 4 lessons have passed since she last paid her lesson fees, hence the current outstanding fees is $140.
-You have just received payment recently from Betsy for her lessons, and you would like to record the amount paid.
+You have just received payment recently from Betsy for her lessons, and you want to record the amount paid.

 Let's take a look at how you can record the payment for Betsy Crowe's lesson in TAB!